ajschumacher/mergic/README.rst

    blender = mergic.Blender(distance)
    blender.script()

 Now ``custom_mergic.py`` can be used just like the standard ``mergic`` script!
-You can also use a custom function for generating the keys that values are de-duped to; by default ``mergic.Blender`` will use the first longest of the matched values in sorted order.
+You can also use a custom function for generating the keys that values are de-duped to; by default ``mergic.Blender`` will use the first longest of a group's values in sorted order.

 The distance calculation, cutoff evaluation, and partition creation are currently all in ``mergic make``: